apache/james-project/upgrade-instructions.md

 Concerned product: all products relying on LDAP users repository

 `useConnectionPool` is now false by default.
-If you really want it, you have to explicitely put it to `true` in `usersrepository.xml`.
+If you really want it, you have to explicitly put it to `true` in `usersrepository.xml`.
-It is false by default because it can create too much connections on the LDAP server.
+It is false by default because it can create too many connections on the LDAP server.
 If you have few users it can eventually still make sense.

 ### mailqueue.size.metricsEnabled now defaults to false